How to Install Strawberry on Ubuntu 26.04, 24.04 and 22.04

 Strawberry may not create its user-data directories until you actually launch the desktop app, so do not delete config paths by guesswork.
 If you want a full cleanup, inspect ~/.config/strawberry, ~/.cache/strawberry, ~/.local/share/strawberry, ~/.var/app/org.strawberrymusicplayer.strawberry, and ~/.strawberry, then remove only the directories that actually exist.

-Strawberry is installed on Ubuntu and ready for local libraries, tag cleanup, and lossless playback.
+After installing Strawberry on Ubuntu, use it for local libraries, tag cleanup, smart playlists, and lossless playback.
 If you want better metadata hygiene next, install MusicBrainz Picard on Ubuntu.
 When the same collection also includes video files or network streams, install VLC Media Player on Ubuntu as well.

 Search LinuxCapable